SORMAS-Foundation/SORMAS-Project/README.md

 Development Environment
 --------
 - Install the latest Eclipse version, Git for Windows and (optional) a Git client such as TortoiseGit if you don't want to handle version control from the command line/separately for the Eclipse and Android Studio projects
-- Open the Git Bash and execute the command "git config --global branch.development.rebase true" (which ensures that rebase is used when pulling rather than merge)
+- Open the Git Bash and execute the command <code>git config --global branch.development.rebase true</code> (which ensures that rebase is used when pulling rather than merge)
 - Clone the SORMAS-Open repository and import the projects to Eclipse
 	- If you're using Eclipse to clone, choose "File -> Import -> Git -> Projects from Git" and continue until you're asked to create a new project from the cloned repository; click cancel instead and use "File -> Import -> Maven -> Existing Maven Projects" to import the separate projects into your workspace
 	- If you've cloned the repository from the command line or a Git client, you obviously only need to perform the last step